 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-For example, for the years ended December 31, 2017 and December 31, 2018, we used €12.2 million and €23.7 million, respectively, in net cash for our operating activities, most of which were related to research and development activities.
+For example, for the years ended December 31, 2019 and December 31, 2018, we used €43.2 million and €23.7 million, respectively, in net cash for our operating activities, most of which were related to research and development activities.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we initiate new clinical trials of, initiate new research and preclinical development efforts for and seek marketing approval for, our current product candidates or any future product candidates, including those that we may acquire.
-In particular, we will incur significant expenses as we plan to conduct a Phase III clinical trial of IFX-1 in patients with HS and Phase II clinical trials in AAV, and PG, continue preclinical development of a subcutaneous formulation of IFX-1 as well as IFX-2, and initiate new research and preclinical development efforts.
+In particular, we will incur significant expenses if we conduct a Phase III clinical trial of IFX-1 in patients with HS and Phase II clinical trials in AAV, and PG, initiate a Phase II in oncology and initiate new research and preclinical development efforts.
 In addition, if we obtain marketing approval for any of our product candidates, we may incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of a future collaborator.
 Furthermore, we expect to incur significant additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we may be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-We plan to use our cash on hand primarily to fund clinical development of IFX-1 for the treatments of HS, AAV and PG, and for other indications and for working capital and other general corporate purposes.
-We will be required to expend significant funds in order to advance the development of report IFX-1 in later stages of clinical development, as well as other product candidates we may seek to develop, including IFX-2.
-While we intend to focus on developing IFX-1 for HS including a newly started subcutaneous formulation of IFX-1, AAV and PG, we are also evaluating IFX-1 for a number of additional medical indications.
+We plan to use our cash on hand primarily to fund clinical development of IFX-1 for the treatments of rare and inflammatory and defined oncology diseases such as HS, AAV, PG, oncology and for other indications and for working capital and other general corporate purposes.
+We will be required to expend significant funds in order to advance the development of IFX-1 in later stages of clinical development, as well as other product candidates we may seek to develop, including IFX-2.
+While we intend to focus on developing IFX-1 for these indications, we are also evaluating IFX-1 for a number of additional medical indications.
 As a result, although we may make substantial expenditures on IFX-1 for such indications, we may cease development efforts on some or all of such indications prior to approval, if any.
 However, any future development activities for our pipeline product candidates will depend heavily on the clinical and marketing success of IFX-1 in any indication.

 Our existing cash and cash equivalents will not be sufficient to fund all of the efforts that we plan to undertake or to fund the completion of development of any of our product candidates.
 Accordingly, we will be required to obtain further funding through public or private equity offerings, debt financings, royalty-based financings, collaborations and licensing arrangements or other sources.
 We do not have any committed external source of funds.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 If we are unable to raise additional capital in sufficient amounts and on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of IFX-1 or any of our other product candidates or potentially discontinue operations altogether.
-Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
+Our failure to raise capital as and when needed could have a negative impact on our financial condition and our ability to pursue our business strategy.